-However, with marginal changes and some big concerns about battery life, waiting another year for the next generation of Pixel isn’t a bad idea.
-So, if the current lineup of fancy phones with in-display cameras or big bezels fail to catch your attention, or they aren’t a big enough of an upgrade for you, here are a few reasons why you should or shouldn’t wait until next year.
+However, with marginal changes from last year and some big concerns about battery life, waiting a little longer for the next generation of Pixel isn’t a bad idea.
+So, if the current lineup of fancy phones with in-display cameras or big bezels fail to catch your attention, or they aren’t a big enough of an upgrade for you, here are a few reasons why you should wait for the Pixel 5, or why maybe you shouldn’t.

 Pixel 5 Rumors & Speculation

-Obviously, we don’t know anything about the Pixel 5 yet, mainly because the Pixel 4 is still brand new.
-But while the company hasn’t confirmed a Pixel 5, we all know it’s coming.
+Obviously, we don’t know anything about the Pixel 5 yet, mainly because the Pixel 4 is still fairly new and we just started 2020 and a new decade.
+And while Google hasn’t confirmed a Pixel 5, we all know it’s coming sometime after the summer.
 Manufacturers are typically an entire device cycle, if not more, ahead of the current model.
-This means they’re already working on, testing, and designing next year’s products.
+This means they’re already working on, testing, and designing products like the Pixel 4a and Pixel 5.

-Now that Pixel 4 is here we can expect to start seeing at least one or two small Pixel 5 rumors in the coming weeks and months.
-Small information regarding potential changes, upgrades, or new features will leak as Google buys new displays, invests in new technology, or tries putting the front camera inside the screen.
+Now that Pixel 4 is a few months old we can expect to start seeing at least one or two small Pixel 5 rumors in the coming weeks and months.
+Small information regarding potential changes, upgrades, or new features will leak as Google buys display panels, invests in new technology, or tries putting the front camera inside the screen.

 Google continues to make huge strides with each upgrade, and every phone is far and away much better than the previous generation.
 Whether that’s a better screen, more capable cameras, more cameras, or extra features like wireless charging and water-resistance.
 Not to mention all the software features that make Google phones so capable.

-Honestly, you should probably wait for the Pixel 4a early next year.
+Honestly, you should probably wait for the Pixel 4a in March or April.
 If you want the best of the best though, wait for the Pixel 5 in October of 2020.

-Hopefully it looks something like what you see above, which is what we thought the Pixel 4 might look like.
-It’s too early to say anything yet, but we have a feeling the Pixel 4 won’t do very well, and it’ll make Google go big next year and deliver an amazing Pixel 5.
+Hopefully the Pixel 5 looks something like what you see above, which is what we thought Google would deliver with the Pixel 4.
+From everything we’ve seen so far, the Pixel 4 isn’t doing very well, and it’ll make Google go big next year and deliver an amazing Pixel 5.